 Public Administration, Public Finance

-Professor Peddle is an associate professor in the Division of Public Administration and the Associate Dean for Academic Administration of the College of Liberal Arts & Sciences.
+Professor Peddle is an associate professor in the Department of Public Administration.
 He received his Ph.D. in economics from Northwestern University in 1984, and M.P.A. and B.A. degrees from Drake University.
 He taught economics at Holy Cross College (1984-90).
 His teaching interests include public finance and financial management, growth management policy, economic development policy, research methods, and program evaluation.
 His research has focused on local and regional economic development tools and policies, growth management policy, government's role in education, local public finance, and financial management.
-He also has directed the annual Illinois Policy Survey along with Professor Burrell for the past several years.
+He also has directed the annual Illinois Policy Survey for the past several years.

 Work in Progress:

-- Paper for the annual ABFM conference on the reduced use of revenues bonds as a state and local government financing tool is being revised.
+- Paper on the implications of reduced use of revenues bonds as a state and local government financing tool is being revised.

-- Paper on the fiduciary responsibilities of elected officials is revised for submission to Public Integrity.
+- Paper on the fiduciary responsibilities of elected officials is being revised

 - Rewriting ED bargaining book to bring it into line with the major economic changes that have occurred in the development markets.